top of page

 Boxes falling off the end of a conveyor belt - is this people falling off your recruiting process?

-It’s also the worst way to hire.
+It’s also a bad way to hire.

 “Oh no, you couldn’t do that.”